jacklipson/jacklipson.github.io/src/glossary/cute proofs/complex gelfand-mazur theorem.md

     so $\sigma(a) \neq \0$.
 </div>

-we are finally ready to prove our theorem when each non-zero element of $A$ has multiplicative inverses!
+we are finally ready to prove our theorem when $A$ is a division algebra!

 it's surprisingly easy from here: